 Bánh Mì 25

 This place is tourist-friendly.
-One of the owners speaks English so it is easy to customize your order.
+One of the owners speaks English, so it is easy to customize your order.
 The sandwich prices are reasonable as they range from 20,000 VND to 25,000 VND.
-Ordering is very easy too.
+Ordering is straightforward too.
 You order from a stall and either take your Bánh mì to go or eat in their seating area a few shops to the left of the order shop.

 Bánh Mỳ P

-Apparently, this place is top rated because it is frequented by the Vietnamese locals.
+This place is top rated because the Vietnamese locals frequent it.
 I found the bánh mì to be good, but a little bit too oily for my standards.
 That is likely because the oil came from the egg, which is a must try if you go to this shop.
 One sandwich with egg and beef will set you back by 29,000 VND.

 Bánh Mì Hội An